infinityp913/ananths-website/README.md

   Ananth's Space :rocket:
 </h1>

 A website for Ananth, by Ananth :tada: :tada:.

+:star2: Learn about Ananth
+:star2: Cherish Ananth
-Learn about :star2: Ananth, cherish :star2: Ananth and read what :star2: Ananth writes.
+:star2: Read what Ananth writes.

 All in one place.
 Crazy :astonished:, right?

 Like a dream come true.